Sponsored by Fujisawa City Tourist Association.

 Visit Ryukoji Temple in Fujisawa

-In addition to it’s main temple, Ryukoji also has a kind of small village, which offers a garden to explore to appreciate various details as well as the five-story wooden pagoda which make it unique.
+In addition to it’s main temple, Ryukoji also has a kind of small village, which offers a garden to explore and appreciate various details as well as the five-story wooden pagoda which makes it unique.
 If you want to know more about the history of this temple, go to this article.

 A breathtaking view of Mount Fuji

 One of the must-see places during a visit to Japan is obviously viewing Mount Fuji.
 Although the mountain is not so far from Tokyo, it will take a three to four hours to get there.
-However, there are many locations to view the mountain, and the beach in Enoshima also offers postcard worthy views by choosing your day.
+However, there are many locations to view the mountain, and the beach in Enoshima also offers postcard-worthy views if you choose a day with good weather.
 Indeed, when the sky is clear, you will have the chance to see the mountain behind the ocean.

 When sporting event rhymes with culture

-Whether you prefer beach, sports, history, culture or nature, Enoshima will definitely have something for you.
-Many express trains from Shinjuku station will take you to Katase-Enoshima station in only 70 minutes by Odakyu Railway.
-So let’s go, Enoshima is waiting for you! 🙂
+Whether you prefer the beach, sports, history, culture or nature, Enoshima will definitely have something for you.
+Many express trains from Shinjuku Station will take you to Katase-Enoshima Station in only 70 minutes by the Odakyu Railway line.
+So let’s go, Enoshima is waiting for you!